Today we’re covering one of those “what do I do when…” questions that come up for so many babies and toddlers who are learning to eat solids.

 How can I help teach my baby to chew?

 Babies begin with a simple up and down motion of their jaw that begins to come under their control between 5 and 9 months.
 They then advance to a diagonal jaw movement starting around 7-9 months, and later to a circular movement, which is fully developed by about 24 months.
-Watch for your baby to increase the number of chews and varied size and rhythm, and to advance from up and down to eventually a circular movement by the time she is 2.
+Watch for your baby to increase the number of chews and varied size and rhythm, and to advance from up and down to eventually a circular movement by the time they’re 2.

-If your baby won’t chew on a teething toy or tool:
+If your baby won’t chew on a teething toy or tool

 MLE feeding tip: Model chewing during meals in an exaggerated way and get silly with it!
-I say “Chew Chew Chew!” and then imitate big up and down chewing motions to the baby, maybe smacking my lips to get their attention and look at my mouth.
+I say “Chew, Chew, Chew!” and then imitate big up and down chewing motions to the baby, maybe smacking my lips to get their attention and look at my mouth.
 Try it!

+Most babies are typically able to take a controlled bite from soft solid foods between 7 and 12 months of age.
+Teaching a baby to take bites and to chew, also starts with mouthing.
+If your baby hasn’t done that or if they skipped that step, start there.
 Once baby is regularly mouthing and chewing on tools, help her to learn this skill by offering stick shaped foods.
-If she needs help, guide these over to her molar area to take bites.
+If they need help, guide these over to their molar area to take bites.

 If your child is chewing tools regularly, but is still not biting pieces off, or is taking overly large bites:

-- For an older child, make a line on the food so your child can see where to bite.
+For an older child, make a line on the food so your child can see where to bite.
 You can use a toothpick to draw a line, or a fork to make a dotted line.
 I like to tell kids these are the teeth marks, and ask them to bite on the teeth marks.

 Head over to this blog post to learn more about my Brush-Bite-Boost method (BBB) to help with overstuffing food.